 This type of degree is best suited for transfer to a four-year college for many majors.
 In addition, the AA degree provides the most flexibility for students that are undecided about a transfer college or major.
-Depending on the area of concentration, the AA degree typically requires 30 to 35 credits of core (general education) coursework.
-Core or general education courses are courses normally completed during the first two years of most four-year degrees.
+Depending on the area of concentration, the AA degree typically requires 32 to 33 credits of core (general education) coursework.